Assess if you have to report

 GHGR facility

-The controlling corporation is the entity that must be registered if it, or any of its group members, is involved in the sequestration project.
+Your controlling corporation is the entity that must be registered if it, or any of its group members, meet any of the reporting thresholds.

 Identify your controlling corporation and group members